mensfeld/pgmq-ruby/README.md

 - **Health checks** - Verifies connections before use to prevent stale connection errors
 - **Monitoring** - Track pool utilization with `client.stats`

-### Custom Serializer

-You can implement custom serializers by subclassing `PGMQ::Serializers::Base`.
-See the "Serializers" section below for details.

 ## API Reference